Vibration Therapy for Stroke Survivors

 The trial requires that you are not currently taking any anti-spasticity medications and have not had a recent change in the use of any medications.
 If you are on anti-spasticity medications, you must stop taking them for at least 2 weeks before participating.

-Is vibration therapy safe for stroke survivors?
+What prior data suggests that this vibration therapy is safe for stroke survivors?

 William Z Rymer, MD/PhD